Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 The parameter description is as follows –

-DWORD dwStyle – indicates the style of windows that will be created.
-The style is made up of values that are combined together with the | operator.
-For a full list of styles – https://docs.microsoft.com/en-gb/windows/win32/winmsg/window-styles
+DWORD dwStyle – Indicates the style of window to be created.
+The style consists of values combined using the | operator.
+For a full list of styles, see: https://docs.microsoft.com/en-gb/windows/win32/winmsg/window-styles

-HINSTANCE hInst- handle to the application instance.
+HINSTANCE hInst – A handle to the application instance.

 The function returns a handle to the new window or NULL if it fails.